 Business process management tools and vendors

 There is an ever-expanding number of BPM tools on the market.
-In recent years, traditional BPM vendors have evolved their platforms to take advantage of modern architectures, LCNC development, RPA, process mining and AI.
-In addition, many of the major enterprise software vendors have added BPMS capabilities through acquisitions or product development, including Microsoft, ServiceNow and SAP.
+In recent years, traditional BPM vendors have evolved their platforms to take advantage of modern architectures, LCNC development, RPA, process mining, holography and a host of AI capabilities, including voice recognition, natural language processing, AI-enhanced virtual reality and generative AI.

 In addition to the vendor pricing, there are computing costs associated with data storage, cloud usage and tech training fees.
 Pricing for a BPM suite could range from $50,000 per year for improving a single process to $1 million per year at a large corporation using BPMS for multiple processes or in multiple products.
 Another important factor when buying BPMS?
 Everything is negotiable, Morris stressed.